pedroavsm/cost_estimation/README.md

-# cost_estimation
+# Cost Estimation
-Cost function estimation exercise.
+This exercise estimates the total cost function, using ols from `statsmodels`.